Directions for Shaping, Scoring and Baking the bread dough:

 Immediately pour the hot water into the tray and close the door.
 After 15 minutes have passed, pull out the steam tray unless all the water has evaporated.

-The bread is done and ready to come out.
+After about 45 minutes, or until golden brown, the bread is done and ready to come out.

 Slide the wooden peel under the loaves all the way to the very back of the oven.